Colleges by Location

 Apart from academics, Bethel University places great importance on spiritual formation and character development.
 Faculty, staff, and students are encouraged to grow in their faith and engage in deep discussions about the integration of faith with learning and living.
 The campus provides vibrant spiritual life programs, chapel services, and various ministries to foster a sense of community, support, and spiritual growth.
 With its holistic approach to education, Bethel University seeks to prepare its students to become knowledgeable, compassionate, and purpose-driven leaders in their chosen professions and beyond.

-Located in St. Paul, MN and set in a suburban environment, Bethel University is a private university.
-It has a campus size of 289 acres.
-This academic institution uses a 4-1-4 calendar.
-It has an acceptance rate of 72%.
-The freshman retention rate at Bethel University is 82.6% and the six-year graduation rate is 75%.
+Located in St. Paul, MN, Bethel University, Minnesota is a private university.
+It has an acceptance rate of 87%.
+The freshman retention rate at Bethel University, Minnesota is 85.71% and the six-year graduation rate is 71%.

 Quick Facts